 - Join the AASM Board of Directors and advocacy staff for Congressional meetings in Washington, D.C.

 Service on AASM PAC leadership is a one-year appointment with a maximum of a three-year consecutive term.
-Members interested in volunteering should review the conflict of interest policy and submit the following four documents by email to Britney Heald at email@example.com by Aug.
-23.
+Members interested in volunteering should review the conflict of interest policy and submit the following four documents by email to Britney Heald at email@example.com.
+The submission deadline has been extended to Friday, Aug.
+31.

 Appointment notifications will be sent to volunteers in late September, with terms commencing immediately.